Changissnz/selfinterest/README.md

-It can be stated, with confidence of such resonance to be insult, that every instance of self-interest will come across decision junctions, time to time, that are nothing short of their being deceived into thinking that there is decision, instead the available options of the classic single route and single mind, two options as two equal solutions, and all the other formats thought to be possible might just be there to lead to disappointment through betrayal or will-taking pacification.
+It can be stated, with confidence of such resonance to be insult, that every instance of self-interest will come across decision junctions, time to time, that are nothing short of their host being deceived into thinking that there is decision, instead the available options of the classic single route and single mind, two options as two equal solutions, and all the other formats thought to be possible might just be there to lead to disappointment through betrayal or will-taking pacification.
 When these possibilities, of the